 Perched on the shores of the tropical Red Sea, Egypt is something of a scuba diving mecca.
 The country’s most obvious attraction is its superb conditions, with average water temperatures of around 79°F/26°C and visibility that often exceeds 130 feet/40 meters.
 With over 1,100 fish species recorded (of which nearly a fifth are endemic), the marine life is also astounding.
 Egypt’s underwater highlights include the pristine reefs of Ras Mohammed National Park, the oldest national park in the country; and the WWII wreck of merchant vessel S.S.
 Thistlegorm.
 The northern Red Sea is littered with other historic wrecks, while the southern reefs of Brothers, Daedalus and Elphinstone are famous for encounters with the elusive oceanic whitetip shark.
-In terms of wildlife, the Red Sea is also a good place to spot scalloped hammerheads and pods of friendly spinner dolphin.Continue to 3 of 6 below.
+The Red Sea is also a good place to spot scalloped hammerheads and pods of friendly spinner dolphin.Continue to 3 of 8 below.

-Unofficially known as the shark diving capital of the world, South Africa specialises in high adrenalin dive sites.
+Unofficially known as the shark diving capital of the world, South Africa specializes in high-adrenalin dive sites.
 Aliwal Shoal in KwaZulu-Natal is one of the few places in the world where divers can encounter tiger sharks, bull sharks and oceanic blacktips without the protection of a cage; while the Shoal’s reefs provide a breeding ground for sandtiger sharks in winter.
 Further south, Protea Banks boasts strong currents and swirling schools of hammerhead sharks in summer; while Gansbaai, Simonstown and Mossel Bay all offer cage-diving with great white sharks.
-Wreck and tech divers will find plenty of sunken ships to explore off Durban, while those looking for a more sedate option will find it at the sleepy dive town of Sodwana Bay.
-Located on the border with Mozambique, Sodwana is known for its colourful reefs, abundant tropical fish and relatively easy dive conditions.Continue to 5 of 6 below.
+Wreck and tec divers will find plenty of sunken ships to explore off Durban, while those looking for a more sedate option will find it in the sleepy dive town of Sodwana Bay.
+Located on the border with Mozambique, Sodwana is known for its colorful reefs, abundant tropical fish and relatively easy dive conditions.Continue to 5 of 8 below.

-When it comes to offshore island diving, Africa offers the cream of the crop - from the Seychelles to Mauritius and the Comoros.
-Madagascar deserves a special mention however, as the location of the world’s third largest coral reef system.
+In terms of offshore diving, Africa's Indian Ocean islands are hard to beat.
+Madagascar in particular stands out as the location of the world’s third largest coral reef system.
 The reef extends for 185 miles/300 kilometres along the island’s southwest coast, and provides a home for approximately 6,000 marine species.
 Marine life in Madagascar displays a high level of endemism - meaning that you won’t find it anywhere else in the world.
 Diving hotspots in Madagascar include the exclusive resort island of Nosy Be on the island’s northwest coast.
 Here, beautifully preserved reefs are frequented between October and December by the mighty whale shark and the graceful manta ray, two of the most sought-after animals of the underwater world.
-There are also stunning reefs near the east coast island of Île Sainte-Marie.Continue to 6 of 6 below.
+There are also stunning reefs (and excellent whale-watching) near the east coast island of Île Sainte-Marie.Continue to 6 of 8 below.